pmoris/ImRex/data/raw/vdjdb/README.md

 # VDJdb dataset retrieval

-The files in this directory were retrieved from VDJdb ([https://vdjdb.cdr3.net](https://vdjdb.cdr3.net)] and the associated GitHub release page ([https://github.com/antigenomics/vdjdb-db/releases](https://github.com/antigenomics/vdjdb-db/releases)) on 21 November 2019.
-At this time, the last update to VDJdb had happened on 07 August 2019 (GitHub release `vdjdb-2019-08-08.zip`).
+The files in this directory were retrieved from VDJdb ([https://vdjdb.cdr3.net](https://vdjdb.cdr3.net)] and the associated GitHub release page ([https://github.com/antigenomics/vdjdb-db/releases](https://github.com/antigenomics/vdjdb-db/releases)).
+At this time, the last update to the VDJdb browser had happened on 07 August 2019 (GitHub release `vdjdb-2019-08-08.zip`).

 ## All analyses and scripts used in this project start from the normal `vdjdb.txt` file from the 2019-08-08 GitHub release!